Examination Day Schedule

 - disrupt other candidates

-PEBC and exam centres are not responsible for lost or damaged personal items including jewelry that are stored at the exam centre for the duration of the exam period.
+PEBC and exam centres are NOT responsible for lost, damaged or stolen personal items including jewelry that are stored at the exam centre for the duration of the exam period.

 Inspecting Items and Metal Detector Wanding